bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 you.
 A CDN has servers all over the globe.
-And when you go to load a particular web page, it&apos;s looking at your IP address and figuring out where you are and then getting the file from the closest file server, so it will get it the fastest that it can.
+And when you go to load a particular web page, it&apos;s looking at your IP address and figuring out where you are and then getting the file from the closest file server, so it will get it the fastest that it can.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 09/10. jquery.com downloads (14) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">